bruno-gbl/climate-data-country/docs/Variables Overview.md

 ---

-## New variables: World Bank @country Level, not covered by Garrett's PRIO-GRID variables
+## New variables: World Bank Climate Data @country level, not covered by Garrett's PRIO-GRID variables

 ### Variables that should definitely be adopted.
 - tas